By Tim Gaynor and Taha Zargoun

 "He was bleeding from his stomach.
 It took a long time to transport him.
 He bled to death (in the ambulance)," he said.

 Another NTC official, speaking to Reuters anonymously, gave a violent account of Gaddafi's death: "They (NTC fighters) beat him very harshly and then they killed him.
 This is a war."

 Some video footage showed what appeared to be Gaddafi's lifeless body being loaded into an ambulance in Sirte.

 Fallen electricity cables partially covered the entrance to the drainage pipes and the bodies of three men, apparently Gaddafi bodyguards lay at the entrance to one end, one in shorts probably due to a bandaged wound on his leg.

 Four more bodies lay at the other end of the pipes.
 All black men, one had his brains blown out, another man had been decapitated, his dreadlocked head lying beside his torso.

-(Additional reporting by Rania El Gamal in Sirte and Samia Nakhoul in Amman; Writing by Jon Hemming; Editing by Maria Golovnina)
+(Additional reporting by Rania El Gamal in Misrata and Samia Nakhoul in Amman; Writing by Jon Hemming)